40net-cloud/fortigate-aws-autoscale-terraform/README.md

 ### Auto-Scale Configuration
 The `config system auto-scale` feature requires particular attention.
 To configure a newly created FortiGate instance, the Lambda function must identify the **PRIMARY** FortiGate and configure the new instance as a **SECONDARY**.
 The state is tracked in an AWS DynamoDB.
 If there is no PRIMARY instance, the new unit will assume this role.
+The DynomaDB table is aware of all instances that are in used (license mgmt) as well as the current PRIMARY.

 **AWS DynamoDB** is a fully managed NoSQL database service designed for fast and predictable performance with seamless scalability.
 It provides high availability and durability by automatically distributing data across multiple servers and regions.
 DynamoDB supports both document and key-value store models, making it flexible for a wide range of applications.